tmtsoftware/csw-event-monitor/README.md

     csw-services.sh start

-Then from the csw-prod-qa top level directory:
+Then from the top level directory:

-    test-hcd-app --local frameworkTests/src/main/resources/TestHcd.conf

-and in another window:

-    test-assembly-app --local frameworkTests/src/main/resources/TestAssembly.conf
+    ./target/universal/stage/bin/test-hcd --local test-hcd/src/main/resources/TestHcd.conf

 Note that some events are published at a high rate.
 In order to plot them, it is best to either select `Rate Limit` before subscribing, or use the settings dialog to change the `duration` and `ttl` values to be only a few seconds.

-Once the HCD and assembly are running, you can click on `Add Event` and select the `test` or `tcs` subsystem.
+Once the HCD and assembly are running, you can click on `Add Event` and select the `CSW` subsystem.
 After a short delay, the component and event name menus should be populated with the available values.